Conveyor Belt Spillage: How to Control Coal Dust & Debris

 Fire and Explosion Hazard

 Coal dust that settles on conveyor structures, motors, and electrical equipment can ignite from a seized idler or belt friction heat.
-Conveyor belt entries account for 15% to 20% of all underground coal mine fires, with friction at the belt drive or along the belt acting as the ignition source in 36% of cases.
+MSHA’s review of underground coal mine fire incidents from 1980 through 2007 found that fires in conveyor belt entries represented approximately 15% to 20% of reported underground coal mine fires.
+Friction at the belt drive or along the belt was identified as the ignition source in 36% of the 65 conveyor-belt-entry fires reviewed.

 Equipment Damage and Productivity Cost